 The Council is committed to ensuring that we comply with the GDPR and has carried out the following to demonstrate this commitment:

 Staff training has been rolled out across the Council.

-An audit of all the data the Council collects and holds has been carried out to ensure all the actions needed to ensure compliance are noted and carried out
+An audit of all of the data the Council collects and holds has been carried out to ensure all the action needed to ensure compliance is noted and carried out.

 Detailed privacy notices are issued each time we gather new data to inform you of how we will handle your data and your rights.
 These will be provided by the Section which collected the data and will link to our Corporate Privacy Notice.

 We have amended our contract clauses to meet the GDPR standards and will require all contractors and third parties to demonstrate that they meet the requirements for data handling too.